utkuertunc/Spring-Async-AOP-Logger-CustomAnnotation/README.md

-# Spring Logging with Custom AOP Annotation (Asynchronous)
+# Working Asynchronous and loggig with Custom AOP Annotation

 This project has three main goals => Logging with AOP, processing asynchronous and thread safe.